timwaters/omniauth-mediawiki/README.md

 If you would like to use this plugin against a wiki you should pass this you can use the environment variable WIKI_AUTH_SITE to set the server to connect to.
 Alternatively you can pass the site as a client_option to the omniauth config:

-    config.omniauth :osm, "consumer_key", "consumer_secret",  :client_options => {:site => 'http://commons.wikimedia.org' }
+    config.omniauth :mediawiki, "consumer_key", "consumer_secret",  :client_options => {:site => 'http://commons.wikimedia.org' }

-if no site is specified the mediawiki.org wiki will be used.
+if no site is specified the www.mediawiki.org wiki will be used.